August 27, 2019

 Response Bias

-Whether it's disengagement with the topic at hand, or simply your respondents not wanting to provide honest answers for fears of being judged, or basic response fatigue, you should plan on this being a challenge.
+Whether it's disengagement with the topic at hand, response fatigue, or simply that your respondents do not want to provide honest answers for fear of being judged, response bias can be a challenge.
+Carefully consider how you craft your survey questions to ensure respondents stay engaged with your questions and don't fear responding honestly.

 No Interviewer